 No results found, please try again.
 Reset selections.

 The Master of Science in Public Service Management at DePaul University prepares students interested in public service management to serve the common good and advance a just society, in the spirit of St. Vincent de Paul.
-The MS in Public Service Management offers students a broad-based education with which they can pursue careers in fund raising and philanthropy, health care administration, higher education administration, metropolitan planning and urban affairs, nonprofit administration and public policy.
+The MS in Public Service Management offers students a broad-based education with which they can pursue careers in fund raising and philanthropy, health care administration, metropolitan planning and urban affairs, nonprofit administration and public policy.

 This degree is accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).